Lifailon/usup/README.md

 ## Target

 Target is an alias for a set of commands.
-Each command will be run on all hosts in parallel, will check the return status from all hosts and continue running subsequent commands only if successful (so any error on any host will abort the process).
+Each command will be run on all hosts in parallel, will check the return status from all hosts and continue running subsequent commands only if successful (any error on any host will abort the process).

 ```yaml
 targets: